-Introduction: Gena Philibert-Ortega is a genealogist and author of the book “From the Family Kitchen.”
-In this blog article, Gena shows how newspaper articles can fill in the details only hinted at in some records, such as morgue documents.
+Introduction: Gena Philibert-Ortega is a genealogist and author of the book “” In this blog article, Gena shows how newspaper articles can fill in the details only hinted at in some records, such as morgue documents.

 What records have you used to verify your ancestor’s demise?
 Normally, death certificates and obituaries are the family historian’s go-to source for researching death, but there are other documents available as well.
 An example of a unique set of records is the Hamilton County, Ohio, Morgue Records, 1887-1930, available from the University of Cincinnati Libraries Digital Collections.
 This is but one example of the genealogically significant records available through academic digital collections.